nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

-i# Baseline practice - Document support support levels
+# Baseline practice - Document support support levels

 With the larger number of packages within the JavaScript ecosystem the level of support provided by a maintainer varies greatly.
 A mismatch between the